Samuel Wadsworth Russell House: Description and significance

 The Russell estate occupied all of the block bounded by High, Court, Pearl and Washington streets.
 Extensive grounds behind Russell House, sloping down to Pearl Street, were planted with formal gardens, which included boxwood imported from England and plants brought from China by Samuel Russell.
 A double stair of intricate ironwork was added to the rear of the house at the time the portico was enclosed.
 It leads from the first floor down to the garden lawn.

 The interior is divided by a spacious center hall with two rooms on either side.
 A stairway with landing is at the end of the hall.
 The four chimney stacks are placed in the outside wall of each of the rooms off the hall.
 The south parlors communicate through a set of folding doors, while the original north rooms have been opened up to provide a single large space.

 Close attention to detail characterizes the decorative treatment throughout the interior.
 Trompe-l'œil wall paintings simulate panelling on the walls of the north main rooms, entrance hall, and stairwell.
 Similarly elaborate decoration is seen in the marble fireplaces, with Ionic columns supporting the mantelpieces, and in the recessed panelling of the doors and folding window shutters.
 A wide frieze and deep cornice of decorative plaster define the high ceilings of the interior.

 The Russell House represents a significant stage in the development of Greek Revival architecture in America.
 In his work Town and Davis, Architects, Roger Hale Newton mentions the Russell House as "indicative of the hand of Town in its undeniable sophistication."
 Professor Talbot Hamlin places its design "in the richest Greek vein" and also states that "its Corinthian columns and open plan are urban and magnificent rather than in the simple old tradition."
 Newton elaborates on the latter point when he says that the communicating suite of parlors with their grand scale "may have reflected an urban development quite contrary... to the prevailing modern provincial places."

 The Russell House demonstrates an early attempt by Ithiel Town to match the sophisticated design of an imposing Greek temple form with a compatible interior plan suited to living and entertaining on a grand scale.
 This plan was used in Town and Davis' later work in New York.
 Its successful application to the temple form provided a basis for vernacular interpretations of the Greek Revival style, which dominated residential construction until the advent of picturesque architecture.

-The construction of the Russell House in 1828 established a standard of luxury and elegance for the residential architecture on High Street during the 19th and early 20th centuries.
-Although many other imposing homes were built in this area of Middletown, the Russell House was never surpassed in sophistication and grandeur.
-It stands as a monument to the personal qualities of Samuel Russell and to the exciting era of the China trade, when Russell carried Middletown's mercantile tradition to its greatest heights.